Niksharpkings/UCLAx-U2bn-eDX-M3-Robot-Gladiators/README.md

 >   *Description:*
 > - Create and use JavaScript objects to organize data related to the player and data related to the enemies.
 > - Create object methods to perform player actions.
+> - Validated player input(s) prior to running the operations.
+> - Refactored code for simplicity and maintainability.
+> - Used a few recursive function(s).
+> - Distinguished and converted between number and string types by using toLowerCase() method.
+> - Learned how to persist data in the browser by using `localStorage`.
+> - Used **Primitive data types** to stored and manipulated data.
+> - Invoked **Functions** when desired, offered control over the application's actions, less repetition, and abstraction that can isolate potential bugs and data variables.
+> - **Objects** to store properties and methods.
+> - **Control flow statements**, such as conditional statements: `for` and `while` loops, which can be used to direct the order of operations and behavior of the application.
+> - The `console.log` and Chrome's `debugger` statements to reveal values of variables at specific moments in the application's execution process.

 ---